rosswhitehouse/rosswhitehouse.com/src/markdown/posts/design-changes-on-rosswhitehousecom.md

 ![The NES.css website.](../../images/site_rework-nes_css.png)

 The installation is simple, it's just an npm package that needs installing and the CSS is referenced at the top of my file.
-There are a couple of things that happen by default, like font family changes, that needed to be overwritten by default.
+There are a couple of things that happen by default, like font family changes, that needed to be overwritten.
 In fact, I ended up adding a separate file for the NES theme to handle the font and sizing (it's a big, blocky font), and I also wanted to make use of some of the social icons in the NES CSS package.

 ![The NES.css website.](../../images/site_rework-nes_theme.png)